Peter Biar Ajak

 Peter Biar Ajak (born November 21, 1983) is a South Sudanese peace activist, scholar, and former political prisoner who was arbitrarily detained in South Sudan from July 2018 to January 2020.
 Forced to flee a South Sudanese hit squad in July 2020, he now resides in the United States, where he continues to advocate for peace and democracy in South Sudan.
 While in the United States, he has served as a visiting fellow at the Africa Center for Strategic Studies and a Reagan-Fascell Democracy Fellow at the National Endowment for Democracy.

+On March 5, 2024, Ajak was named in a U.S. Department of Justice complaint which charged him and an associate with three counts relating to illegal arms exportation to South Sudan through a third country.
+The complaint alleges that Ajak planned to use these arms to conduct a coup d'état to topple the government of South Sudan.

 Personal life and education

 Peter Biar Ajak was born in the town of Bor in what is now South Sudan, in November 1983, six months after the Second Sudanese Civil War broke out.
 At the age of 6, he was forced to flee the country as one of over 100,000 in the Red Army of South Sudan.
 He sought refuge first in Ethiopia in 1989, then traveled back through Sudan to Kenya in 1992, where he stayed in a refugee camp for most of the decade.
 At age 16, he was one of roughly 4,000 "Lost Boys of Sudan" resettled as a refugee in the United States.

 In the United States, Ajak excelled academically, graduating from Central High School (Philadelphia) in 2003 and earning a Bachelor of Arts degree in Economics from La Salle University in 2007.
 He then went on to earn a Master of Public Administration in International Development from the John F. Kennedy School of Government at Harvard University in 2009, where he was a Public Service Fellow.
 At the time of his arrest in July 2018, Ajak was working towards his PhD in Politics and International Studies at the University of Cambridge, Trinity College.
 He completed his PhD following his release in 2020, becoming the first South Sudanese national to hold a PhD from Cambridge.

 On December 17, 2010, Ajak married Nyathon Hoth Mai.
 They have three children.